AvePoint/cloud-api/docs/docs/services-and-features/insights/objects/setTag.md

 ## Request Sample

 To use this API, send a `PATCH` request to the specified endpoint, including necessary parameters as defined.
-The following request is an API call to the Insights for Microsoft 365 environment in the US - East region.
+The following request is an API call to the Insights environment in the US - East region.

 ```json
 https://graph-us.avepointonlineservices.com/insights/sites/5794af14-b6ee-4194-b122-bdaa1a******/https%3A%2F%2******markettest.sharepoint.com%2Fsites%2Fharland2/settag?tagName=FalsePositive